isomerpages/ogp/_about-us/design/stacey.md

   * Led accessibility efforts for FormSG

   * Led design and UX research for Plumber
-quote: Some people are worth melting for.
+quote: Family and friendships are two of the greatest facilitators of happiness.
 linkedinId: ""

 ---